-Maximum Contaminant Level (MCL) -The highest level of a contaminant allowed in drinking water.
+Maximum Contaminant Level (MCL) - The highest level of a contaminant allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technique.

-Maximum Contaminant Level Goal (MCLG) -The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 GUC provides high quality drinking water, but cannot control the variety of materials used in home plumbing components.
-Minimize the 30 seconds to two minutes before using water
+Minimize the potential for lead exposure by flushing the tap for 30 seconds to two minutes before using water